Vision testing for refractive errors in schools

 Good quality, low cost spectacles should be available for parents to buy.
 Every child should be re-examined at intervals of 1-2 years by the optometrist/ophthalmologist as myopia may be progressive.

 School vision testing programmes do not end with the provision of spectacles as it is important to evaluate the benefit of the programme.
 Regular monitoring ensures that the programme runs well.
 The evaluation may highlight direct and indirect impact of the programme with wider educational, social, and economic benefits resulting from improved vision in school children and also extended to their families and communities.

 In conclusion, school vision testing programmes are simple to conduct, need minimal resources, greatly benefit children with significant refractive errors and have an impact on concerned communities by increasing their knowledge of vision disorders and how to manage them.
 However, they need careful planning and resourcing.

-Think about school vision testing programmes in your local setting, or in Zrenya district if you prefer.
+Think about school vision testing programmes either in your local setting or in Zrenya, our hypothetical case study from week 2.
 What do you think are the main strengths of school screening?
 Can you think of some potential problems or weaknesses that need to be addressed when planning a school screening programme?

 © Community Eye Health Journal/London School of Hygiene & Tropical Medicine CC-BY-NC